PretendoNetwork/mitmproxy-nintendo/README.md

    the proxy server.
 You should see some "client connect" and "client disonnect" messages.
 6. Do whatever activity you want to have in the network dump.
-7. Press `Control` and `c` in the terminal window to stop the proxy.
+7. Press `Control` and `C` in the terminal window to stop the proxy.
 This will create a network dump HAR file in the `dumps` folder, which you can find in the current folder that your terminal is running in (if you don't know, run the `pwd` command).